 - Do we have an instructor available that meets the college guidelines for adjunct status?

 - Is there a pre-requisite for the course, and is our school offering the pre-requisite course?

 - Do we have the equipment or materials required for the class?

 - Would this be a good course to offer online?

-- For general education courses (i.e. English, math, science), instructors are required to have a master’s degree in their content area or a master’s degree with 18 graduate hours in the content area.
+- For general education courses (i.e. English, Math, Science), instructors are required to have a master’s degree in their content area or a master’s degree with 18 graduate hours in the content areas.
 If an instructor does not meet these requirements, they must be enrolled and have a professional development plan to complete the necessary coursework.

-- Notify the parents and students of the availability of classes
+- Notify the parents and students of the availability of the classes.

-- Designate one counselor to work with the SSC DE Coordinator
+- Designate one counselor to work with the Stark State College-College Credit Plus coordinator.

-Contact Dennis Trenger at 330-494-6170, ext.
-4343.
-He will provide you with a job posting link and instructions for filling out the application.
+Contact Shelly McCombs at 330-494-6170 ext.
+4361 and she will provide you with the job posting link and instruction for filling out the application.